 Logo Libraries and Brand Placement

 CRE Retail Maps includes a searchable library of over 1,000 brand logos.
 You type "Starbucks" or "Chase" and the logo appears, ready to place on your map.
-The auto-find nearby businesses feature can scan the area around your property by category -- restaurants, banks, fitness centers -- and populate logos automatically.
+The auto-find nearby businesses feature scans the area around your property by category - restaurants, banks, fitness centers - and populates logos automatically.

 Map Styling